Leelu55/Articulus/README.md

 ### Content Creation

-- -[ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
+- [ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
 - [ ] delete badly pronounced words
 - [ ] add more words
 - [ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
 - [ ] write manual and usage hints ("Use DDD in a quiet surrounding for better results")
+- [ ] write About content (Legal Notice) for FaqScreen

 ### Appearance